What: The Great Escape is a relaxing and enjoyable weekend getaway for adult Girl Scouts who attend planned workshops or just relax for the weekend.

 Tweeters can’t decide but will be courteous to others at their site.

-Costs: The fee for the weekend is $55, but you can save $10 by mailing your registration and payment before August 1st.
-The fee for Saturday only is $30, which includes workshops, lunch, and dinner (no overnight).
-The presenter/ lifeguard fee is $35 (there is no fee for presenters/lifeguards if they are coming for just the day on Saturday, and there is no fee for the cook and her crew).
-If you register on 9/15 or later, the cost is $65 plus workshop fees.
+Costs: The fee for the weekend is $65, but Early Birds can save $10 by registering and paying before July 1st.
+The fee for Saturday only is $45, which includes workshops, lunch, and dinner (no overnight).
+The presenter/ lifeguard fee is $45 (there is no fee for presenters/lifeguards if they are coming for just the day on Saturday, and there is no fee for the cook and her crew).
+If you register on 9/15 or later, the cost is $75.

 Deadlines: If you register before 9/15, we need to receive your payment by 9/17, or a late fee of $10.00 will be assessed.
-If you register on 9/15 or later, the cost is $65 plus workshop fees.
+If you register on 9/15 or later, the cost is $75.
 No one is registered for the GE until their complete registration fee and any late fees, have been paid in full.
 Why?
-Because we donate so much of our revenue to Girl Scouting (see the Auction page for details) our bank account is small and we can’t pay for the camp or food until we get the registration fees.
+Because we donate so much of our revenue to Girl Scouting (see the Auction page for details) our bank account is smaller than our costs and we can’t pay for the camp, materials, or food without the registration fees.

 Cancellations: Meals and workshop materials are purchased several weeks in advance of the event.